laurenrosie/Bank-Tech-Test-Ruby/README.md

 **Discussion**

 Deposits and a Withdrawals are both essentially *Transactions* in that they will both have a Date, Amount, Initial Balance and New Balance.
-However, with a view to future features they have been separated into different Models here as they are subject to different constraints.
-This extracts the responsibility of a *Transaction* being aware of its own type although intuitively the two are very similar in structure.

 The addition of the option of a specified date for withdrawals and deposits is included in order to most closely replicate the acceptance criteria.
-In practice the current date would be stored by default for each transaction, as occurs by default if a date is not specified.
+In practice the current date would be stored by default for each transaction, as occurs currently if a date is not specified.

 The account creation and therefore the initial balance is not shown in the statement, only the transactions.